Flexibility of the Pressure Function: Main Theorem

 where $\mu$ runs over all ergodic invariant measures supported on $\Cl (Z)$.
 Recall that in the Variational Principle, the pressure is attained if the supremum is taken only over ergodic invariant measures.
 In order to complete the proof of the theorem it suffices to show that for all $(t_1,\ldots,t_m)\in (\alpha,\infty)^m$ and for each ergodic shift-invariant measure $\mu$ on $A^\Z$ such that $\mu(\Cl(Z)^c)\ne 0$, one has

 To see this, we use a technique introduced by Antonioli in \cite{Antonioli} of \emph{pinning sequences}.
 This is part of a more general set of ideas described in the notes \cite{Quas} on ``Coupling and Splicing''.
+The idea is to take a word in $A^\Z$ and partition it into maximal subwords, each of which belongs to $\mathcal L(Z)$.
+Our underlying image is that of a clothes line where maximal words in $\mathcal L(Z)$ are between two adjacent pins.